narengan/cis/cli/cis-cli-template.md

 ---

 # CLI Overview
-Use the following template to create CLI documentation in `man` page format.
+Use the overview command, shown below, as your template to create CLI documentation in `man` page format.

 ## Overview